-Because of risk of respiratory depression – this is especially important to have at the bedside when administering a Tensilon test because it can send the patient into V-Fib or cardiac arrest, or can make cholinergic crisis worse, leading to respiratory distress or respiratory arrest.
-Ensure suction regulator is functioning and ambu bag is available.
+Because of the risk of respiratory depression – this is especially important to have at the bedside when administering a Tensilon test because it can send the patient into V-Fib or cardiac arrest, or can make the cholinergic crisis worse, leading to respiratory distress or respiratory arrest.
+Ensure the suction regulator is functioning and the ambu bag is available.

 This may include temperature extremes, stress, drugs, alcohol, infection, or caffeine.
 They should avoid any known triggers as much as possible.

-Educate patient on s/s of cholinergic and myasthenic crisis to report to provider.
+- Educate the patient on s/s of cholinergic and myasthenic crisis to report to the provider.